 4 Discussion

 The present study found no statistically significant differences in hip and knee angles between groups.
 Values of passive hip extensor moments, and total hip moments, power and work done for NBP subjects were similar to those reported elsewhere [24].
 Other investigators have reported alterations in hip and knee angles during walking in LBP subjects compared with healthy controls [25-27].
 The most likely cause of increased passive moments in LBP is an increased passive resistance of the hip extensor and knee flexor muscles, such as the bi-articular hamstrings muscles.
 However, a previous study using the same subjects demonstrated no significant differences in passive moments between groups.
 Because passive hip moments increase with hip angle in an exponential manner, it is likely that small increases in hip angle have a considerable influence on passive moments during walking, as observed in the present study.
 It is also plausible that individual alterations and interactions of joint angles and passive moments may be masked by averaging individual and group leg data.
 Alternatively, the difference in passive moments equates to a maximum of 3 Nm in absolute rather than normalised figures, which may be statistically significant but of little, if any, clinical relevance.

-Peak hip flexor moments (FL) were greater in LBP than NBP, during the late stance phase of gait.
-Hip flexor moments were also greater as the hip passed through neutral during the early swing phase, with no differences in hip moments during the remainder of hip flexion.
-Greater total hip flexor moments coincided with increased hip flexor power generation and mechanical work done in LBP compared with controls, as the hip passed through neutral in early swing phase.
-Increased hip moments may coincide with increased muscle activation, with increased power generation either as a pre-emptive strategy to overcome the increased passive resistance later in the swing phase, or to increase hip-pelvic-lumbar stability.
+Altered passive moments occurred without differences in total moments.

 Power absorption and work done at H2 were significantly greater in LBP than NBP.
 The H2 power curve occurs during the stance phase of gait, as the hip flexors eccentrically contract to stabilise the pelvis and support the trunk, preventing backwards movement of the trunk relative to the pelvis.
 Power generation and work done at H3 were also greater in LBP than NBP, and occurs during the late stance (pre-swing) phase of gait, as the hip flexors contract concentrically to pull the leg forward and facilitate toe-off.
 This coincided with greater power generation and work in LBP than NBP as the hip moved through neutral.
-Although there were no group differences in the H1 peak of power generation that follows initial contact in early stance, power generation occurred earlier in LBP than NBP.